J. Edgar Hoover: Depression-era gangsters

 In the early 1930s, criminal gangs carried out large numbers of bank robberies in the Midwest.
 They used their superior firepower and fast getaway cars to elude local law enforcement agencies and avoid arrest.
 Many of these criminals frequently made newspaper headlines across the United States, particularly John Dillinger, who became famous for leaping over bank cages, and repeatedly escaping from jails and police traps.
-The gangsters enjoyed a level of sympathy in the Midwest, as banks and bankers were widely seen as oppressors of common people during the Great Depression.

 The robbers operated across state lines, and Hoover pressed to have their crimes recognized as federal offenses so that he and his men would have the authority to pursue them and get the credit for capturing them.
 Initially, the Bureau suffered some embarrassing foul-ups, in particular with Dillinger and his conspirators.
-A raid on a summer lodge in Manitowish Waters, Wisconsin, called "Little Bohemia," left a Bureau agent and a civilian bystander dead and others wounded; all the gangsters escaped.
+A raid on a summer lodge in Manitowish Waters, Wisconsin, called "Little Bohemia", left a Bureau agent and a civilian bystander dead and others wounded; all the gangsters escaped.

 Hoover realized that his job was then on the line, and he pulled out all stops to capture the culprits.
 In late July 1934, Special Agent Melvin Purvis, the Director of Operations in the Chicago office, received a tip on Dillinger's whereabouts that paid off when Dillinger was located, ambushed, and killed by Bureau agents outside the Biograph Theater.
 Hoover was credited for overseeing several highly publicized captures or shootings of outlaws and bank robbers.
 These included those of Machine Gun Kelly in 1933, of Dillinger in 1934, and of Alvin Karpis in 1936, which led to the Bureau's powers being broadened.

 In 1935, the Bureau of Investigation was renamed the Federal Bureau of Investigation (FBI).
 It was not simply a name change.
 A great deal of restructuring was done.
-In fact, Hoover visited the lab of Canadian forensic scientist Wilfrid Derome twice - in 1929 and 1932 - to plan the foundation of his own FBI laboratory in the USA.
-It was the insight gained from these visits which helped him transform the BI into FBI in 1935.
+In fact, Hoover visited the lab of Canadian forensic scientist Wilfrid Derome twice – in 1929 and 1932 – to plan the foundation of his own FBI laboratory in the United States.

 In 1939, the FBI became pre-eminent in domestic intelligence, thanks in large part to changes made by Hoover, such as expanding and combining fingerprint files in the Identification Division, to compiling the largest collection of fingerprints to date, and Hoover's help to expand the FBI's recruitment and create the FBI Laboratory, a division established in 1932 to examine and analyze evidence found by the FBI.